by Debra Tull

-Gather Photos and Mementos and add to your collection
+Gather Photos and Mementos and add them to your collection.

-Finalize the plans and share with your healthcare team
+Finalize the plans and share them with your healthcare team.

-There are a lot of professional, compassionate and patient preplanning advisors that explain the options, costs and other benefits.
+There are a lot of professional, compassionate, and patient preplanning advisors who explain the options, costs, and other benefits.
 They also can help you access Veterans benefits.
 After you have an idea about your loved one’s wishes, schedule a family meeting together with the pre-planning advisor.
-My parents took my sister and I with them and, as a family, we planned their life celebration.
+My parents took my sister and me with them and, as a family, we planned their life celebration.
 It might be tomorrow or 10 years from now – what a gift to us.

 As an after note, my personal plans are in place.
 My children know who to call and that I want a small dinner gathering to celebrate my life.
 My daughter wanted to know who was cooking!!
 Life is good.